F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 # Iterators, STL algorithms, and ranges
-If we want to iterate over elements in some programming language, we need to fullfill some interface.
+If we want to iterate over elements in some programming language, we need to fulfill some interface.
 In Java, this interface is called `Iterable`.
 Also, there is usually some interface that formalize the underlying work, in Java, for example, it is called `Iterator`.

 In C++, however, the interface for iteration is not handled by polymorphism.
 Instead, it is handled using type traits and concepts.
 On top of that, there are multiple interfaces for iteration:
 - legacy iteration, e.g., `for (auto it = v.begin(); it != v.end(); ++it)`